 - colon perforation

-Having emergent surgery poses a greater number of risks and complications.
-It’s also more likely that patients undergoing emergent surgery will at least temporarily need an ileostomy or colostomy.
+Having emergency surgery poses a greater number of risks and complications.
+It’s also more likely that patients undergoing emergency surgery will at least temporarily need an ileostomy or colostomy.

 Part of bowel surgery involves creating a pouch near the anus, which collects waste prior to defecation.

 One of the complications of surgery is that the pouch can become inflamed, which causes diarrhea, cramps, and fever.
 This is called pouchitis, and it can be treated with an extended course of antibiotics.

 The other main complication of bowel resection is small bowel obstruction.
 A small bowel obstruction is first treated with intravenous fluid and bowel rest (and possibly nasogastric tube suction for decompression).
 However, a severe small bowel obstruction may need to be treated with surgery.